-Bottom line - if you focus on traffic generation and don't focus on conversion, you won't win.
+Bottom line - if you focus on traffic generation and don't focus on traffic conversion, you won't win.

-We recommend flipping the standard "traffic centric" approach upside down, and building the strongest CONVERSION system possible, with a strong Unique Value Proposition (see page 12) and a high-converting sales funnel (see page 15).
-Then, you can afford to pay the high cost of traffic while still making a profit!
+We recommend flipping the standard "traffic centric" approach upside down, and building the strongest CONVERSION system possible, with a strong Unique Value Proposition (see page 13) and a high-converting sales funnel (see page 16).
+Then, you can afford to fund the cost of traffic while still making a profit!